(15 years and under)

 Questions & Answers

-During the Waikaremoana Discovery Tour we stay in an historic lodge (2 star), which is run by the local iwi (Maori tribe).
-These character facilities are simple but comfortable, with hot showers, good beds and linen, and are located in a tranquil setting in a small Maori community.
+During the Waikaremoana Discovery Tour we stay in peaceful, lakeside chalets with great views over Lake Waikaremoana.
+The chalets are simple but comfortable, with hot showers, good beds and linen, heat pumps and ensuite bathrooms.
 Rooms are twin share or double.
 Single rooms are available on request.
-Bathrooms are shared between 2 or 3 rooms.
 World-class trout fishing is on offer in the lake at the front door step.
 Dinner is served in the lodge dining room, and consists of a hearty main meal followed by dessert.
 The meals are classic New Zealand fare, with plenty of vegetables and salads.
-Wine can be purchased from the licensed bar.

 Check out our Walk Calendar.